mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 ```

-In the left main menu choose `My Apps`.
-The list of all your Apps will be shown containing few sample apps (`MailerLite`, `Slack` and `Tumblr`) that you can later explore.
+To create a new App, in the left main menu choose `My Apps`.
+The list of all your Apps will be shown containing few sample Apps (`MailerLite`, `Slack` and `Tumblr`) that you can later explore.
 Click the button `Create a new App` in the right top corner.
 A dialog will pop up, where you can set some basic properties of your new App like its name etc. For the moment leave default values and click `Save`.

 ![Create a new App](images/create-an-app.png)

 Your new App will appear in the list.
 Click on your new App.
-A page with five tabs will be shown: `Base`, `Connections`, `Webhooks`, `Modules` and `Remote Procedures` these are the main components your App will be composed of.
+A page with five tabs will be shown: `Base`, `Connections`, `Webhooks`, `Modules` and `Remote Procedures` - these are the main components your App will be composed of.

 ## Basic settings